 Richard graduated from Bourne High School in 1950, and from Bowdoin College in 1954.
-He entered the first U.S. Air Force training academy in Lubbock, TeX, and he served with distinction as a commissioned officer navigator during the Korean War, stationed in Dover, DE.
-He completed hundreds of hours of highly classified flying missions all over the world in defense of our country.
+He entered the first U.S. Air Force training academy in Lubbock, TX, and he served with distinction as a commissioned officer and navigator during the Korean War, stationed in Dover, DE.
+He completed hundreds of hours of highly-classified flying missions all over the world in defense of our country.

-With the love and support of his wife, Helen, whom he married in 1955, Richardenjoyed a 30+ year respected career in group insurance and employee benefits.
-He was a regional sales manager in Philadelphia, Boston and Chicago.
-Returning back to Boston in 1969, he was an insurance broker, and principal, first for the firm of Boit, Dalton and Church, succeeded by Frank B. Hall, and AON.
+With the love and support of his wife, Helen, whom he married in 1955, Richard enjoyed a 30+-year respected career in group insurance and employee benefits.
+He was a regional sales manager in Philadelphia, Boston, and Chicago.
+Returning to Boston in 1969, he was an insurance broker, and principal, first for the firm of Boit, Dalton and Church, succeeded by Frank B. Hall, and AON.

 Richard was widely regarded for innovative service and dedication to his many clients throughout New England and New York, namely Textron, Wang Laboratories, Union Carbide, Polaroid, and Gillette.
 His work ethic and his dedication to Helen and his family were paramount in his moral code.
 He practiced an honorable and skillfully balanced approach to work and to his family and community.
 He managed to achieve a successful career while he was always delightfully engaged in the steadfast loving care for Helen and his seven children.

 In his retirement from insurance, Richard entered into a second career for many years as a volunteer in his community and as a teacher at the Shore Country Day School in Beverly, MA.
 These second career choices provided him great satisfaction and fun, as his true passion in life was in guiding and inspiring young people, and in giving back to others.